 Fix: keep one signature element (sneakers, leggings, sporty silhouette) and upgrade around it.

-If you’re already dressed in athleisure and someone texts “dinner in 20?”
+If you’re already in athleisure and someone suddenly texts you about dinner, this is what I’d do:

 Polished athleisure for dinner by vibe